Coder-World04/Complete-System-Design/README.md

 2. Message Queues

-Load balancing is a technique of distributing tasks over a set of servers/machines to improve the performance, throughput, high availability, redundancy and reliability of the system.
+Load balancing is a technique of distributing tasks over a set of servers/machines to improve the performance,throughput, high availability, redundancy and reliability of the system.
 Not just it enables horizontal scaling but also dynamic resizing/scaling.

 Message queues are nothing bit temporary buffers placed between users/applications and servers to store the message requests and process them in FIFO order asynchronously until the requests/messages are delivered to the desired server.